zekefarwell/vtcodecamp-sessionize-prototype/readme.md

 ## NPM Scripts

-Explaination of the available npm scripts for this project
+Explanation of the available npm scripts for this project

 ### fetch-data